damonitor/damo/USAGE.md

 ========

 `damo` provides a subcommands-based interface.
 You can show the list of the available commands and brief description of those via `damo --help`.
+It's command line [auto-completion](#command-line-auto-completion) should also be helpful.
 The major commands can be categorized as below:

 - For controlling DAMON (monitoring and monitoring-based system optimization)
   - `start`, `tune`, and `stop` are included